dcomtois/summarytools/README.md

 view(iris_stats_by_species, file = "~/iris_stats_by_species.html")
 ```

-There is also an `append =` boolean parameter for adding content to
+There is also an `append =` logical argument for adding content to
-existing reports.
+existing reports, both text/Rmarkdown and html.

 ## Global options